fishyimm/spring-boot/spring-boot-application-properties/README.md

 E:\conf\temp.properties
 E:\conf\test.properties

-don't forget to create these 2 files or just copy it from github.
+Don't forget to create these 2 files or just copy it from github.